graphql-nexus/nexus/docs/api-objectType.md

 objectType(typeName: string, fn: ObjectDefinitionBlock): NexusObjectType
 ```

-The most basic components of a GraphQL schema are object types, which just represent
-a kind of object you can fetch from your service, and what fields it has.
+The most basic components of a GraphQL schema are object types, a type you can fetch from your schema, with fields:

 ```ts
 const User = objectType({